Coherent Equalization of Linear Quantum Systems

-is posititve definite.
-The matrix version of the Nevanlinna~criterion~\cite{Kovalishina-1984} states that this is necessary and sufficient for the existence of a rational matrix $\hat H_{11}(s)$ which is analytic in $\{s: \mathrm{Re}s>0\}$, satisfies $\|\hat H_{11}(s)\|\le 1$ in that domain and such that $ \hat H_{11}(s_l)=H_{11,l}$.
 A rational interpolant $\hat H_{11}(s)$ can be obtained using the matrix extension of the Nevanlinna algorithm~\cite{Kovalishina-1984}; also see \cite{DGK-1979,GK-1989}.
 Namely, $\hat H_{11}(s)$ is representable as a linear fractional transformation of an arbitrary rational stable transfer function $\Theta(s)$ which is analytic in $\mathrm{Re}s>0$ and satisfies $\|\Theta\|_\infty<1$:

 The coefficient matrix of this transformation

 is constructed from the matrix $\mathbf{P}>0$: